-Procedure: Responsibilities for implementation, application, and enforcement of this rule are

-Emplovee New employees will be required to read the Tehama County Code of Conduct and sign the New Appointment Checklist confirming receipt and acknowledgement of the

-Tehama County Code of Conduct upon hire.

-Supervisors shall confirm new employees have received a copy of the Tehama Supervisor County Code of Conduct and have had time to read and familiarize themselves with the content.

-Personnel Office The Personnel Office will place a copy of the Tehama County Code of Conduct with each new employee packet and ensure signature of receipt on the checklist.

-Tehama County Drug and Alcohol Abuse and Drug Testing Policy: Tehama County References:

-Fraud and Debarment Policy; Tehama County Internet and Email Use Policy; Tehama County Harassment Policy; Tehama County EEO Plan; TCPR §1305: Dress Code; TCPR §1403: Confidentiality; TCPC §4101: Work Hours & Attendance; TCPC

-§8103: Respectful Workplace
+- Procedure: Responsibilities for implementation, application, and enforcement of this rule are listed below. - Employee New employees will be required to read the Tehama County Code of Conduct and sign the New Appointment Checklist confirming receipt and acknowledgement of the Tehama County Code of Conduct upon hire. - Supervisor Supervisors shall confirm new employees have received a copy of the Tehama County Code of Conduct and have had time to read and familiarize themselves with the content. - Personnel Office The Personnel Office will place a copy of the Tehama County Code of Conduct with each new employee packet and ensure signature of receipt on the checklist. - References: Tehama County Drug and Alcohol Abuse and Drug Testing Policy; Tehama County Fraud and Debarment Policy; Tehama County Internet and Email Use Policy; Tehama County Harassment Policy; Tehama County EEO Plan; TCPR §1305: Dress Code; TCPR §1403: Confidentiality; TCPC §4101: Work Hours & Attendance; TCPC §8103: Respectful Workplace

+Effective Date: October 2, 2018